 Price to Pay?

-Broadband services from major ISPs start from as little as £5.99 a month up to around £40.
-Don't forget to consider any start-up costs.
+Broadband services from major ISPs start from as little as £10.99 a month up to around £40.
+Don't forget to consider any set up fees.
 Installing a phone line typically costs between £25-50 and buying a broadband modem costs about £40.
 There are 'all-inclusive' deals out there, which will include the cost of phone line installation and a free broadband device but that will in most cases mean tying you in to a 12- or 24-month broadband contract.
+Fibre optic broadband offers more reliable and fast broadband connection, but be prepared to pay a bit more for it - something about £20 - £30 per month.
 Look at the complete deal and not just the cheapest one - find the offer that's right for you.

 Beware of Capped usage?

 Some broadband ISPs cap the amount internet data you can download and upload.
 If all you do online is surf the net, send emails and download a few tracks, then you're not a high web user and anything from 1 to 50 gigabytes (GB) a month will be fine for you.
 However, if you are a power web user, a capped broadband service will prove to be useless.
-In this case, you should certainly check if your package offers 'unlimited' downloads before signing up.
+Be aware that Tv steaming use a huge amount of data that's why you should certainly check for unlimited broadband plans before deciding and signing up.

 Bundles – Sky, Virgin, TalkTalk and BT are all fighting to offer the three (Landline, TV, Broadband) and four (Landline, TV, Broadband, Mobile) offering.
 These are often very attractive packages and make broadband as an individual element look very cheap.
 Overall we view these bundled offers as very good – however if you do not, for example, watch a lot of TV then they are probably not right for you.